percona/percona-server/doc/source/tokudb/tokudb_troubleshooting.rst

 a lot of entropy, then disabling unique checks can provide a significant performance boost.

-If :variable:`unique_checks` is disabled when the primary key is not unique, secondary indexes may become corrupted.
+If :ref:`unique_checks` is disabled when the primary key is not unique, secondary indexes may become corrupted.
 In this case, the indexes should be dropped and rebuilt.
-This behavior differs from that of *InnoDB*, in which uniqueness is always checked on the primary key, and setting :variable:`unique_checks` to off turns off uniqueness checking on secondary indexes only.
+This behavior differs from that of *InnoDB*, in which uniqueness is always checked on the primary key, and setting :ref:`unique_checks` to off turns off uniqueness checking on secondary indexes only.
 Turning off uniqueness checking on the primary key can provide large performance boosts, but it should only be done when the primary key is known to be unique.